jhmcaleely/yarg-lang/README.md

 ## Building Yarg

 Building yarg from source is required for some ports of Yarg, and to contribute to the language itself.
 See [BUILD.md](BUILD.md) for details.

-# About Yarg

-Microcontrollers (such as the $4 Raspberry Pi Pico, or the ESP32 family) are powerful computers, supporting multiple cores, many peripherals, and interrupts from those peripherals arriving at any time.
-We commonly develop software for them with languages like C or Python.
-C offers complete access to the system, but was designed when resources were very scarce, and it leaves a lot of work to the developer.
-Languages like Python offer more to the developer, but were designed with a general purpose computer in mind, and make access to hardware awkward (often they require a C driver).
-Yarg aims to provide the conveniences of languages like Python, alongside features that allow full access to hardware, so that C is not required to complete a project.

-Of course, if you want to use modern language features, many general purpose languages are available in 'Micro', 'Tiny' or other cut-down versions of their implementation for microcontroller use.
-These implementations are faced with choices when the resources available do not support the same implementation possible in their original form.
-Do they try to be compatible (at what cost, if that is even possible?), or do they document a limitation compared to the original language?
-Yarg always prioritises microcontroller development, so all of the implementation choices suit production use for firmware.

-Without clear multiprocessing support, language samples for starting projects must include polling, ("while true { sleep(x); do-stuff(); }"), which is wasteful of energy.
-How long is x?
-How often is do-stuff() actually needed?
-Modern microcontrollers are designed to be normally off, and to wake when something interesting is happening.
-Yarg is a language designed to eliminate wasteful polling like this from the start.

-## Aims

-  - A dynamic environment for on-device prototyping
-  - Tooling to deploy working firmware to production
-  - Sufficient static typing to reasonably add device specific code without writing C
-  - Interop with C libraries available on device (such as USB, TCP/IP or WiFi)

-Not (yet) intended for use.
-Additional documentation on the [wiki][wiki]

 [wiki]: https://github.com/jhmcaleely/yarg-lang/wiki